hmrc/help-to-save-apis/README.md

 # Help To Save API's

 Contains JSON schemas for the Help To Save service along with samples and a python script that allows easy exploration.

+## Version Map

+Github version on left, ICD version on the right

+/1.0 ICD 1.6 ...
+2.0+ until next version map number appears below

 ## Validate